 We conduct our Food Packaging segment through our majority owned subsidiary, Viskase Companies, Inc. ("Viskase").
+Viskase is a producer of cellulosic, fibrous and plastic casings used to prepare and package processed meat products.

 During January 2018, Viskase received \$50 million in connection with its common stock rights offering.
 In connection with this rights offering, we fully exercised our subscription rights under our basic and over subscription privileges to purchase additional shares of Viskase common stock, thereby increasing our ownership of Viskase from 74.6% to 78.6%, for an aggregate additional investment of \$44 million.